Task-oriented snippets for the games modality. Each snippet assumes that you imported the client:

 Override priority on a write

-state/input default to 100, events to 50.
-Bump a critical event above the rest of its lane.
+state and input default to priority 100.
+Events default to priority 50.
+Set a higher priority on a critical event to put it above the rest of its lane.

 Track connection state

 Pass onState to watch the link.
-The session reconnects and replays your channels automatically — no manual re-subscribe.
+The session reconnects and replays your channels automatically.
+You do not re-subscribe by hand.

 Stop one channel without leaving the room

-Every subscribe* returns a handle you can close() while keeping other channels open.
+Every subscribe* returns a handle.
+Call close() on the handle to stop one channel.
+The other channels stay open.

 Leave the room

-close() tears down the shared session and every channel on it.
+close() closes the shared session and every channel on it.

 Validate a player id before joining

-Player ids must encode to ≤ 255 UTF-8 bytes — the wire header is one length byte.
-Guard untrusted ids client-side.
+Player ids must encode to 255 UTF-8 bytes or fewer, because the wire header has one length byte.
+Check untrusted ids on the client.

-Picking between channels: if dropping the message is fine because a newer one is coming, use state or input (datagram, latest-wins).
-If a player would notice it missing, use an event (reliable, ordered).
+To select a channel: if a newer message will replace a dropped message, use state or input (datagram, latest-wins).
+If a player will miss a dropped message, use an event (reliable, ordered).